 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with the person in charge, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with Ms Jodie McCullough, manager and a senior manager, as part of the inspection process and can be found in the main body of the report.

-The Regulation and Quality Improvement Authority
+The Regulation and Quality Improvement Authority James House 2-4 Cromac Avenue Gasworks Belfast BT7 2JA